Movement Handbook - An Ebook to improve your relationship with physical activity

 Exercise has become a tool for modifying and controlling weight and appearance, compensating for food, and punishing ourselves for our perceived failings.
 It's no wonder that our relationship with physical activity has become fraught!

-In this e-book, multi award winning fitness professional and co-founder of The Moderation Movement, Jodie Arnot, encourages you to take a look at your exercise thoughts, feelings and behaviours, and offers practical tips to help you begin healing your relationship with movement.
+In this 20 page handbook, therapist, multi award winning fitness professional and co-founder of The Moderation Movement, Jodie Arnot, encourages you to take a look at your exercise thoughts, feelings and behaviours, and offers practical tips to help you begin healing your relationship with movement.

 - Questions to ask yourself